scunning1987/ads_reference_server/README.md

 ![](architecture-aws.png?width=80pc&classes=border,shadow)

+## How To Deploy

+Use [this](https://raw.githubusercontent.com/scunning1987/ads_reference_server/main/ads-ref-server.yaml) CloudFormation template to deploy the ADS Reference server resources.
+Once the stack is deployed, you can navigate to the Stack Output tab to see the API endpoint for the ADS server.

+## How To Use
 There are no required query parameters for this to work.
 The server can be configured to respond with a default duration if it is missing from the request.

 example URL with duration query parameter: